-Erin and Ben Napier Are Here to Cure Your Fixer Upper Blues
+Home Town's Erin and Ben Napier Can Fill the Chip and Joanna Gaines-Shaped Hole in Your Heart - E!
+Online

-It's been one year, nine months and 17 days since a new episode of Fixer Upper graced our TV screens.
+It's been two years and nine months since a new episode of Fixer Upper graced our TV screens.

 Not that we're keeping track, but it's been a minute since we watched Chip Gaines gleefully proclaim the start of demo day as Joanna Gaines playfully rolled her eyes in the foreground.
 Or watched as the interior designer finished the room with a hand-crafted wood dining set and a dash of shiplap.

-And while we've filled our home with stylishly rustic finds from their Hearth & Hand line for Target and begun idly planning a trip to see Magnolia Market at the Silos IRL, the Chip and Joanna-size hole in our heart remains and the October launch of their new Discovery network is still months away.
+And while we've filled our home with stylishly rustic finds from their Hearth & Hand line for Target and begun idly planning a trip to see Magnolia Market at the Silos IRL, the Chip and Joanna-size hole in our heart remains and the launch of their Magnolia network—including, yes, a reboot of Fixer Upper—is still not here due to COVID-related delays.

-Fortunately there's another HGTV duo with a penchant for refurbishing forgotten homes, a series, Home Town, returning tonight at 9 p.m. for season four and an entirely adorable backstory.
+Fortunately there's another HGTV duo with a penchant for refurbishing forgotten homes, a series, Home Town, returning Jan.
+3 at 8 p.m. for season five and an entirely adorable backstory.

 Erin Napier was using her graphic design degree to run a stationary company in her tiny hometown of Laurel, Miss. when she and husband Ben Napier, a minister at at Laurel First United Methodist Church, decided to pivot—teaming up with two other couples to revive Laurel Mercantile Co. downtown.
 Once the go-to spot for dry goods in the early part of the twentieth century, it had been shuttered and was begging for a transformation.
 Which they did, peddling candles, pottery and the reclaimed furniture woodworker Ben designed for their Scotsman Co. brand.